 Like many companies, healthcare products manufacturer Covidien had grown into their Mansfield campus over time.
-Covidien asked Margulies Perruzzi to develop a master plan for the campus that would not only expand operations but also provide for a more streamlined organization across units.
+Covidien asked Margulies Perruzzi to develop a master plan for the campus that would not only expand operations but provide for a more streamlined organization across units.
 The master plan considered possible organizational configurations, assessed cost and schedule implications, and considered disruption to operations and staff with the goal of developing a high-quality office environment combined with research and development facilities.

 Margulies Perruzzi designed the centerpiece of the new campus, a 160,000 square foot headquarters building that includes the main reception area and customer briefing center, a corporate cafeteria, and a variety of office areas.